KDE/documentation-docs-kdenlive-org/titles_and_graphics/titles/titles.rst

 Once you are done editing the title clip, click on :guilabel:`Update Title`.
 Kdenlive closes the window and updates the title clip in the project bin and all occurrences of that title clip in the timeline.
 Your changes are available immediately.

+You can also create a new title clip when clicking on the down arrow next to :guilabel:`Update Title` and choose :guilabel:`Add as new Title`.
+More information about this function can be found in the :ref:`split_replace_title_clips` section.

 .. _title-add_objects: